The classic term “homesteading” had something to do with the government offering pioneers land for development.

 - Sourdough cinnamon buns

-Learning to cook, like cooking from scratch, is an ongoing process in any household, but an ultimate value in a homestead kitchen.
+Learning to cook, like cooking from scratch, is an ongoing process in any household, but an ultimate value when you want to homestead in any home.

 When I opened my first bed and breakfast last year, I fine-tuned my breakfast-making skills, but I’ve been fine-tuning all sorts of food offerings for two dozen years.